hablix/HandGestureDetector/README.md

 Is an open source library from google for deep learning. which can be used for training of neuronal networks and is implemented in python and c++;

 TensorFlow light\
-Version of Tensorflow especally designed for moblie devices.
+Version of Tensorflow especially designed for mobile devices.
 It can be used to execute models, but it is not possible to train models.
-Modelc can be run on android for ecample for image classification.
+Models can be run on android for example for image classification.

 TensorFlow (Light) model\
-Model is a cluster of Tensors and layers wich processed data in the way it was trained for.
-Light version of this is cn be run on android app.
+Model is a cluster of Tensors and layers which processed data in the way it was trained for.
+Light version of this can be run on an android app.

 Hand gestures\
 The 'german' hand alphabet knows 31 'letters'.
 From there, 5 signals are represented with a motion component, but this image classifier can only detect static pictures so there would not be possible to detect all letters.

 ![image](https://raw.githubusercontent.com/hablix/HandGestureDetector/main/.graphics/Folie10.PNG)

-To reduce the complexity i decidet to train the model with 5 hand gestures which are easy to recognise.
+To reduce the complexity I decided to train the model with 5 hand gestures which are easy to recognize.

-thmub up, fist, palm, letter y, letter f
+thumb up, fist, palm, letter y, letter f

 ![image](https://raw.githubusercontent.com/hablix/HandGestureDetector/main/.graphics/Folie11.PNG)

-Perspectives from which the hand gesture can be viewd.
-I definded 3 categorys which i refer to.
+Perspectives from which the hand gesture can be viewed.
+I defended 3 categories which I refer to.
 * 'best angle'
 * 'non optimal angle'
-* 'indistingusable angle'
+* 'indistinguishable angle'

 ![image](https://raw.githubusercontent.com/hablix/HandGestureDetector/main/.graphics/Folie9.PNG)

 # PROJECT

-The project conists of the following main parts.
+The project consists of the following main parts.

 1. Image library (Data set)
 2. Training of the model (Model maker)